EphraimSiegfried/bachelor-thesis/src/content/implementation.typ

 === Simple Encoder

-A simple approach to encode a given tree into a Nar is to explore the tree in a depth first search manner, retrieve the metadata about the objects and write this in a byte buffer according to the Nar format.
+A simple approach to encode a given tree into a NAR is to explore the tree in a depth first search manner, retrieve the metadata about the objects and write this in a byte buffer according to the NAR format.
 Trees are mapped to directories, blobs to symlinks or regulars depending on their type.
 This approach is fine for shallow trees but is inefficient and can even lead to errors for large trees.
 This is because the buffer size can exceed the RAM limit for large packages.

 === Stream Encoder

-A more efficient approach is to stream data chunks to the client, allowing the Nar to be constructed incrementally.
-To enable this, Gachix implements the Stream trait from the futures crate (A Rust interface) for the encoder module. #footnote[https://docs.rs/futures/latest/futures/prelude/trait.Stream.html] Having implemented this trait allows the HTTP server library called Actix Web to asynchronously stream the Nar to the client. #footnote[https://docs.rs/actix-web/latest/actix_web/struct.HttpResponseBuilder.html#method.streaming] Implementing this trait requires implementing the function `poll_next` which returns the next chunk of bytes to be sent.
+A more efficient approach is to stream data chunks to the client, allowing the NAR to be constructed incrementally.
+To enable this, Gachix implements the Stream trait from the futures crate (A Rust interface) for the encoder module. #footnote[https://docs.rs/futures/latest/futures/prelude/trait.Stream.html] Having implemented this trait allows the HTTP server library called Actix Web to asynchronously stream the NAR to the client. #footnote[https://docs.rs/actix-web/latest/actix_web/struct.HttpResponseBuilder.html#method.streaming] Implementing this trait requires implementing the function `poll_next` which returns the next chunk of bytes to be sent.
 Recursing the Git tree as in the first approach is not possible anymore because control has to be given back to the caller of `poll_next`.

 To address the inability to use standard recursion within the asynchronous `poll_next` method, the implementation replaces the call stack with an explicit state stack (`Vec<TraversalState>`).
 This transforms the traversal into an iterative state machine.
 The TraversalState enum captures the specific phase of visiting a node, i.e. whether the encoder is initializing a node (StartNode), iterating through a directory's children (ProcessTreeEntries), or closing a syntactic scope (FinishNode).
 When the encoder encounters a directory, instead of making a blocking recursive call, it simply pushes the corresponding states onto the stack.
 This effectively schedules the processing of child nodes and the finalize markers for future execution cycles, allowing the function to yield control back to the async runtime after every chunk.

 This architecture decouples the logic of tree traversal from the actual transmission of data.
-As the state machine advances, it serializes specific components of the Nar format such as padded headers, names, or file contents and queues them into a `pending_chunks` buffer.
+As the state machine advances, it serializes specific components of the NAR format such as padded headers, names, or file contents and queues them into a `pending_chunks` buffer.
 The `poll_next` function prioritizes draining this buffer to the consumer before processing further states from the stack.
 This ensures that even massive Git trees can be encoded and streamed incrementally without exceeding the server's RAM limits.

 == Nix Daemon